Paddleboarding Buyers Guide

 SUP paddle handles either have an ergonomically design to fit the palm of your hand or a straighter ‘T bar' feel.
 The ergonomic handle design is more popular, but some people do prefer the traditional 'T bar' grip.

 The shaft is considered the most important part of the paddle, it can be made of Aluminium, Glass fibre, Carbon, and sometimes Kevlar.

 The material of a paddle makes a big difference to the performance.

-As a rule of thumb, smaller blades are generally preferred in the surf and are gentler for all users, ladies especially.
+As a rule of thumb, smaller blades are generally preferred in the surf and are gentler for all users.
+They are usually more suitable for ladies, and juniors for all round paddling.
 Larger blades are used more in distance or downwind paddling.